kareema591/reviewing-a-pull-request/README.md

-## Welcome to awesome game of Tetris
+## Welcome to awesome game of Tetris this game is not like youre oridinally tetris.

 A project based learning activity for people who are getting started with Git and GitHub.